entropyxyz/entropy-core/crates/test-cli/README.md

 For example, to register with `//Alice` as the signature request account in public access mode, using the `template_barebones` program:

-`entropy-test-cli register public template_barebones.wasm template_barebones_config_data template_barebones_aux_data //Alice`
+`entropy-test-cli register public template_barebones.wasm template_barebones_config_data template_barebones_aux_data -m //Alice`

 Example of registering in public access mode, with two programs, one given as a binary file and one given as a hash of an existing program:

-`entropy-test-cli register public my-program.wasm 3b3993c957ed9342cbb011eb9029c53fb253345114eff7da5951e98a41ba5ad5 //Alice`
+`entropy-test-cli register public my-program.wasm 3b3993c957ed9342cbb011eb9029c53fb253345114eff7da5951e98a41ba5ad5 -m //Alice`

 If registration was successful you will see the verifying key of your account, which is the public secp256k1 key of your distributed keypair.
 You will need this in order to specify the account when